-- 6. This action is instituted under Sections 4 and 16 of the Clayton Act, 15 U.S.C. §§ 15, 26, to recover treble damages and the costs of this suit, including reasonable attorneys' fees, as well as equitable and injunctive relief against defendants for the injuries sustained by plaintiffs and the members of the Class by reasons of defendants' violations of Sections 1 and 2 of the Sherman Act, 15 U.S.C. §§ 1, 2, and Section 7 of the Clayton Act, 15 U.S.C. § 18.
+- 6. This action is instituted under Section 4 of the Clayton Act, 15 U.S.C. § 15, to recover treble damages and the costs of this suit, including reasonable attorneys' fees, against defendants for the injuries sustained by plaintiff and the members of the Class by reasons of defendants' violations of Sections 1 and 2 of the Sherman Act, 15 U.S.C. §§ 1, 2, and Section 7 of the Clayton Act, 15 U.S.C. § 18.
 The action is also instituted under New York's Donnelly Act, N.Y.
 Gen. Bus.
 Law § 340, to recover treble damages and the costs of this suit, including reasonable attorneys' fees, for defendants' violations of that Act. - 7.
 The Court has subject-matter jurisdiction over this case pursuant to 28 U.S.C. §§ 1331 and 1337.
-The Court also has supplemental jurisdiction over plaintiffs' Donnelley Act claims pursuant to 28 U.S.C. § 1367(a). - 8.
-The Court has personal jurisdiction over each defendant and venue is proper in this district pursuant to Sections 4, 12, and 16 of the Clayton Act, 15 U.S.C. §§ 15, 22, 26, because, during the Class Period (defined below), each defendant resided in, was found in, had an agent in, and/or transacted business in the district.
+The Court also has supplemental jurisdiction over plaintiff's Donnelley Act claim pursuant to 28 U.S.C. § 1367(a). - 8.
+The Court has personal jurisdiction over each defendant and venue is proper in this district pursuant to Sections 4 and 12, of the Clayton Act, 15 U.S.C. §§ 15, 22, because, during the

+Class Period (defined below), each defendant resided in, was found in, had an agent in, and/or transacted business in the district.